 Maintenance also involves cleaning critical components in your air conditioner.
 A technician can remove the grime accumulating on the condenser or evaporator coils.
 In the process, they will check for refrigerant leaks and top off the coolant if necessary.

-When your AC malfunctions during Mobile’s hot, humid summer, you can count on Hansen Heating & Air in Theodore.
+When your AC malfunctions during Mobile’s hot, humid summer, you can count on Hansen Air Pros in Theodore.
 We have a team of highly skilled technicians who have vast experience dealing with a wide range of AC and heating equipment.
 Besides maintenance, we perform installations and repairs.
-Hansen Heating & Air also offers ductless systems, generator services and indoor air quality solutions in the Mobile area.
+Hansen Air Pros also offers ductless systems, generator services and indoor air quality solutions in the Mobile area.
 Our comprehensive maintenance plans are convenient and designed to keep your home comfortable throughout the seasons.
 Contact our friendly staff for a consultation or appointment today.